 Saver Plus is co-funded by the Australian Government and ANZ.

 87% participants continue to save the same amount or more 3 to 7 years after completing the program

 78% participants were better equipped for unexpected expenses

 80% participants had more control over their finances

 Improve personal wellbeing

 100% experienced increases in life, financial and employment satisfaction, whilst 88% reported increased self-esteem

 About Saver Plus

 Established by The Brotherhood of St Laurence in partnership with ANZ in 2003, Saver Plus is Australia’s largest and longest-running financial education and matched savings program.
 ANZ has matched over $21M for education expenses.

-Saver Plus is delivered across Australia by the following local organisations: The Smith Family, Berry Street, Ballarat Group Training and Bethany Community Support.
+Saver Plus is delivered across Australia by the following local organisations: The Smith Family, Berry Street and Ballarat Group Training.